scrtlabs/confidential-avs-example/README.md

 │   │   └── app.config.js         # An Express.js app setup with a task controller route for handling `/task` endpoints.
 │   ├── 📂 src/
 │   │   └── dal.service.js        # A module that interacts with Pinata for IPFS uploads

-│   │   ├── oracle.service.js     # A utility module to fetch the current price of a cryptocurrency pair from the Binance API │   │   ├── task.controller.js    # An Express.js router handling a `/validate` POST endpoint
+│   │   ├── task.controller.js    # An Express.js router handling a `/validate` POST endpoint
 │   │   ├── verify.service.js  # A validation module that checks if a task result from IPFS matches the ETH/USDT price within a 5% margin.
 │   │   ├── 📂 utils              # Defines two custom classes, CustomResponse and CustomError, for standardizing API responses.